aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 -  `<n>x` - delete `n` characters (eg `5x` deletes five characters)
 - `<n>dd` - Deletes the next `n` lines (eg `5dd` means delete 5 lines)

+And you have this that takes in a character argument:

+- `dt<char>`: deletes up to a specific character

 #### Deletion mode